 After completing the required orientation for the Coastal Trail, we headed off to locate the dock where our boat shuttle would pick us up the next morning.
 Adjacent to it was the trailhead for the Southern Headland Trail.
-Since it was a beautiful day and the hike was short – a mere 2.2 kilometres, we thought it would be a good warm-up for the rest of the week plus it would get rid of the kinks from sitting for so long.
+Since it was a beautiful day and the hike was short – a mere 2.2 km we thought it would be a good warm-up for the rest of the week plus it would get rid of the kinks from sitting for so long.

 The scenery as you can see is divine.
 This short hike is rated by the park as moderate, but compared to the Coastal Trail it was like an easy walk in the park.

 There were boardwalks in places and signage was excellent.
 With stiff winds, bugs were never an issue either – and they definitely can be, especially early in the hiking season.

-Pukaskwa National Park doesn’t see a lot of visitors because of its’ remote location – roughly 1,100 kilometres northwest of Toronto and 320 kilometres east of Thunder Bay.
+Pukaskwa National Park doesn’t see a lot of visitors because of its’ remote location – roughly 1,100 km northwest of Toronto and 320 km east of Thunder Bay.
 With its beautiful beaches and rugged lake-shore scenery, it ranks right up there as one of Canada’s great national parks.

 If you’ve got a long drive planned across Canada, a visit to Pukaskwa National Park is one side trip worth doing.
 It doesn’t take long to drive in from the Trans-Canada Highway, perhaps 20 minutes if I remember correctly, maybe less.

 So take a few hours to stretch your legs, hike the beautiful Southern Headland Trail and enjoy a picnic on the beach.
 You’ll be very happy you did.
 And if you still have some energy do another short hike nearby that takes you out to a different headland.
 There’s also a walk around Halfway Lake via the beach or campground as well.